s-tikhomirov/smart-contract-languages/README.md

 * [L4](https://youtu.be/Ufy8oM-Ou90) - a language "based on deontic modal logic", presented at Devcon 2 (Sep 2016)
 * [Mutan](https://github.com/obscuren/mutan) - a C-like language compiled to EVM (deprecated)

+## IRs
+* [Yul](https://solidity.readthedocs.io/en/latest/yul.html) (ex JULIA, ex IULIA) - an intermediate language that can be compiled to bytecode for different backends.
+* [SlithIR](https://github.com/crytic/slither/wiki/SlithIR) - an intermediate representation that is used by Slither to enable high-precision analysis via a simple API.
+It supports taint and value tracking to enable detection of complex patterns.
+* [Elle](https://elle.readthedocs.io/en/latest/syntax.html#) - The Elle source language, also known as Elle-Core, captures structured programming abstractions and enables their translation to Ethereum EVM bytecode through a verified [compiler](https://elle.readthedocs.io/en/latest/implementation.html).

 ## DSLs